Skip to main content

 Courses

-Students will enroll in the following courses while on this program for 12 credit hours:
+Students will enroll in 6 credit hours from the following 2 courses while on this program:

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.